 If an insurance claims adjuster senses that you want to hire a lawyer to negotiate, they will immediately try to make you an offer for a much lower amount than what you are really entitled to.
 This is an indication that your claim has a much higher value, which an experienced attorney can assist you in getting.
 Therefore do not buy into their offer or sign a release for future medical since you could be giving up a lot more than you realize.

 Hire an attorney so your case will be evaluated and investigated by your legal motions and counsel and the insurance company will be required to disclose information pertinent to your case regarding the insurance level carried by the respondent.

 The court also recognizes when a valid claim settlement is purposely being stalled and determines it as bad faith.
-This means that the insurance company can potentially face a separate lawsuit not capped by insurance protect amounts.
+This means that the insurance company can potentially face a separate lawsuit not capped by insurance protection amounts.
 You should always be aware of the representative you are dealing with and their actions from the beginning.

 Insurance Requirements in Arizona